 Secondary BMS, on the other hand, has a clear, identifiable cause.
 This can vary from person to person.
 Possible causes include:

 BMS is more common in older women, particularly menopausal women.
 It can also affect premenopausal women.
-According to one study, BMS is seen in 18 to 33 percent of postmenopausal women.
+According to one

 The cause behind developing BMS is primarily due to a hormone imbalance, or more specifically, a drop in estrogen levels.
 This hormone decrease can reduce saliva production, cause a metallic taste in the mouth, and trigger a burning sensation in the mouth.
 Some menopausal women also experience greater sensitivity to pain.